 Accessing Your Notes

 Once the appropriate amount of note takers have been confirmed, we will instruct them to upload their class notes to the DSS Note-Taker Database, which is where you can then access the notes.

 Peer note takers are required to upload their notes on a weekly basis throughout the entire semester.
 All of these notes will be available to you through the conclusion of each semester’s final exam period.

 We require that peer note takers submit clear, legible and detailed notes that can serve as effective study guides.
 If you discover that your notes are not clear, or that they are brief and underdeveloped, please contact Elizabeth Queen to discuss your concerns in further detail.

 You are expected to make responsible and consistent use of this accommodation.
 We expect that you will be reviewing your class notes consistently throughout each semester.

 We cannot offer you alternate notes if you access the notes late in the semester and determine that they are not helpful to you.
-Please contact Terri West with any concerns about the quality of your peer notes in a timely manner during the semester.
+Please contact Elizabeth Queen with any concerns about the quality of your peer notes in a timely manner during the semester.

 We do not typically provide note-taking support for physical activity courses, labs, recitations, practicum courses or internships.
-If you are enrolled in one of these courses and have questions about your note-taking accommodation, please contact Terri West and your professor.
+If you are enrolled in one of these courses and have questions about your note-taking accommodation, please contact Elizabeth Queen and your professor.